Effects of multi-channel AGN feedback in FIRE cosmological simulations of massive galaxies: Introduction

-In this paper, we use cosmological zoom-in simulations of galaxy formation from the Feedback In Realistic Environments (FIRE) project\footnote{See the FIRE project website at: \url{http://fire.northwestern.edu}.} to investigate the impact of multi-channel AGN feedback in relatively massive galaxies with halos in the mass range of $10^{12}-10^{13} \msun$.
+In this paper, we build on previous work and use cosmological zoom-in simulations of galaxy formation from the Feedback In Realistic Environments (FIRE) project\footnote{See the FIRE project website at: \url{http://fire.northwestern.edu}.} to investigate the impact of multi-channel AGN feedback in relatively massive galaxies with halos in the mass range of $10^{12}-10^{13} \msun$.
 These correspond to Milky Way-mass ($\sim$ L*) galaxies and intermediate-mass (>L*) elliptical galaxies.
 In contrast to most large-volume simulations, the high resolution of the FIRE simulations allows us to resolve the multi-phase nature of the ISM and more accurately capture interactions between AGN feedback and the ISM.
 All simulations are evolved using the FIRE-3 code \citep{Hopkins2023FIRE-3:Simulations}.
 FIRE-3 represents an update from FIRE-2 \citep{Hopkins2018FIRE-2Formation}, including updates to the treatment of stellar evolution physics, nucleosynthetic yields, and low-temperature ISM cooling.
-Additionally, we use a detailed, multi-channel AGN feedback model which combines multiple forms of radiative feedback (e.g. radiation pressure, photoionization, and Compton heating) with kinetic outflows and, in some simulations, cosmic rays.
-This is a more complete set of feedback mechanisms than those used in current large-scale simulations.
-Our new cosmological simulations expand previous, more idealized studies of AGN feedback by our team in analytic models \citep[][]{FGQ12, FGQM12, RFG18b_analytic} and idealized simulations \citep[][]{Richings2018TheWinds, Richings21_emission} of AGN winds, as well as in simulations including the FIRE ISM physics but neglecting the cosmological environment \citep[][]{Hopkins16_concert, Torrey2020TheISM}.
-This work is complementary to \cite{Mercedes-Feliz2023LocalSimulationsc} and \cite{Cochrane2023TheSizes}, which analyzed the impact of AGN winds during a luminous quasar phase in a massive FIRE-2 star-forming galaxy, and to \cite{Wellons2023ExploringSimulationsb}, which explored the impact of various models of SMBH accretion and feedback in a large suite of FIRE-2 simulations and found several physically plausible models.
-We apply AGN feedback models broadly consistent with those favored by \cite{Wellons2023ExploringSimulationsb} to a suite of cosmological zoom-in simulations with updated FIRE-3 physics.
-Moreover, about half of our new simulations are of order-of-magnitude higher mass resolution than the simulations of comparable-mass galaxies studied in \cite{Wellons2023ExploringSimulationsb}.
+Additionally, we use a detailed, multi-channel AGN feedback model which combines multiple forms of radiative feedback (e.g., radiation pressure, photo-ionization, and Compton heating) with kinetic outflows and, in some simulations, cosmic rays.
+Our highest resolution simulations at the Milky Way-mass scale have a baryonic particle mass $m_{\rm b}\approx 7,000$ M$_{\odot}$ and our highest resolution runs for >L* galaxies have $m_{\rm b}\approx3\times 10^{4}$ M$_{\odot}$.
+These resolutions are higher than even most previously published cosmological zoom-in simulations including AGN feedback at those mass scales, and the set of feedback mechanisms explicitly modeled is more complete than those used in most previous cosmological simulations.